znx3p0/canary/README.md

 - Atomic (cannot be divided into simpler constructs)
 - Zero-cost (eventually, nightly features required)

+Canary will also be supported in other languages (eventually).
+The languages in which Canary will be supported are (in order):
+- JavaScript (browser-only atm)
+- Julia
+- Python

 ## Contribute
 If you'd like to contribute to the project, please tell us at the [discord](https://discord.gg/CGNh7fE2DP), in which we'll teach